MuscleMap/MuscleMap/README.md

        mm_segment -i image.nii.gz -s 75
        ~~~
     * Users may specify our legacy region segmentation models (version 0.0) with -r.
-      * Available regions: abdomen, pelvis, thigh, and leg.
+      * Available regions: abdomen, pelvis, thigh, forearm and leg.

       **Note: The legacy regional models are maintained for backward compatibility only.
 Active development and state-of-the-art MuscleMap performance are provided exclusively by the whole-body model.**